rocBLAS programming guide#

 folder.

-Jenkins is used to automate Continuous Integration testing.
+Jenkins is used to automate continuous integration (CI) testing.

 Handle#

-must be created as shown before calling other rocBLAS functions:
+, as shown below, before calling any other rocBLAS functions:

 rocblas_handle handle;